By: Integrity Home Care + Hospice

 If we don’t understand why something is important, it’ll never be important to us.
 Period.
 So, begin your ‘You Need More H2O!’ campaign by taking a moment to explain to your older loved one why it’s so crucial for them to stay hydrated.

 You may point out that, right off the bat, they’re at a disadvantage because older adults have less water in their bodies due to normal body composition changes.
 Then, let them know what the stakes are: even in its mild state, dehydration can cause confusion, fatigue, loss of strength, reduced coordination and decreased cognitive function.
 In severe cases, dehydration can result in kidney damage, muscle damage, and even hypovolemic shock—a condition in which blood levels drop to such dangerous lows that the heart is unable to take-in and pump-out enough blood.
+When this happens, consult an associate like Nephrology & Hypertension on what to do next.

 Sounds scary, right?
 It should.
 But when you explain that it can all be avoided with a few simple glasses of water, well—putting more effort into staying hydrated may just get a nice little upgrade on that ‘ol ‘must-do’ list.